hannobraun/notebooks/documentation/techniques.md

 The build process documentation refers to them here, to keep that documentation reasonable clear.

+## Folding paper

+1. Push a shorter edge of the paper against the straight edge of the aluminium block.
+2. Fold over the opposite edge, also push it against the straight edge.
+3. Once both of the paper edges line up, push down on the paper to prevent it from moving.
+4. Run your thumbs along the folded end of the paper, while still pushing on the paper with the rest of your fingers.

 ## Sewing

 ### Double-threading a needle